 Are Foxgloves Poisonous?

-All parts of the foxglove, including the flowers, leaves, stems, roots and seeds are poisonous to humans and animals.
-They contain the chemicals digitoxin, digloxin, and digitalin.
+All parts of the foxglove, including the flowers, leaves, stems, roots and seeds are poisonous to humans and animals, including deer.
+The plants contain the chemicals digitoxin, digloxin, and digitalin.
 All three are used to treat cardiac ailments.
 The difference in dosage between therapeutic and death is very small.
 Use gloves when handling the plants and keep children and pets away from them.

 How to Grow Foxgloves